 …glancing over the long white whaleback of Black Hameldon.

 I walk off the path that keeps me on ‘my’ side of the moor so as to reveal the whole eastern horizon.
-If it were not for the vicious wind and my hands being on the edge of irrecoverably frozen even inside my winter mountaineering-quality gloves, I would put some effort in with my map to work out what I was looking at.
+If it were not for the vicious wind and my hands being on the edge of being irrecoverably frozen even inside my winter mountaineering-quality gloves, I would put some effort in with my map to work out what I was looking at.
 As it is, I am reasonably sure I can see parts of Halifax, Bradford and Huddersfield, and beyond this, the dark, snow-free plains leading to Leeds and Wakefield.
-After only having been out of the encircling arms of our valley twice in the last 11 months, and not at all for the last four, it is a dizzying, slightly unsettling prospect to see, as Ratty would say, the Wide World again.
+After only having been out of the encircling arms of our valley twice in the last 11 months, and not at all for the last four, it is a dizzying, slightly unsettling prospect to see, as Ratty would say, the Wide World.
 Though I have heard much about it through the news, it is an unexpected revelation to confirm its continuing existence with my own eyes.